taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ## Hands On: Hacker News with Redux

-In this chapter, you will be guided to build your own Hacker News application with React and Redux.
+In this chapter, you will be guided to build your own [Hacker News](https://news.ycombinator.com/) application with React and Redux.
 Hacker News is a platform to share news in and around the technology domain.
-It provides a [public API](https://hn.algolia.com/api) to interact with their data.
+It provides a [public API](https://hn.algolia.com/api) to retrieve their data.
 Some of you might have read [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/) where you have build a Hacker News application as well.
-But that time it was only plain React.
-Now you can experience the differences when using Redux.
+In that book it was only plain React.
+Now you can experience the differences when using Redux in this book.

-You are going to start with create-react-app to bootstrap your project.
-You can read the [official documentation](https://github.com/facebookincubator/create-react-app) to read about how it works.
-You simply start by choosing a project name for your application.
+You are going to use create-react-app to bootstrap your project.
+You can read the [official documentation](https://github.com/facebookincubator/create-react-app) to get to know how it works.
+After you have installed it, you simply start by choosing a project name for your application.

 {title="Command Line",lang="text"}
 ~~~~~~~~
 create-react-app react-redux-hackernews
 ~~~~~~~~

-After the project was created for your, you can navigate into the project folder, open your editor and start the application.
+After the project was created for you, you can navigate into the project folder, open your editor and start the application.

 {title="Command Line",lang="text"}
 ~~~~~~~~